 Your Baby at 40 Weeks Pregnant

 A mind of his own.
-While you may be expecting a new family member this week, your little one might prefer a few more days or weeks hanging out in the delicious coziness of your belly.
+While you may be expecting a new family member this week, your little one might prefer a few more days or weeks hanging out in the coziness of your belly.
 If this is the case, your healthcare provider will keep a close eye on his weight gain and tolerance to contractions, to be sure all is well.

 Chubby cherub.
 Your little one has probably reached his final birth weight and length.
 The average baby is 7.5 pounds and 20.5 inches long (boys are a bit bigger than girls).
 Fifteen percent of his body weight is now from fat, which will help him stay warm in the outside world.
-His organs and body systems also ready for life outside the womb.
+His organs and body systems are ready for life outside the uterus.
 He's stored starch in his liver to be made into glucose after birth, and he has extra fluid on board as well.
 Like a camel, he's well equipped to get through birth and until your breast milk comes in.

 Your Pregnancy at 40 Weeks